CoDeConf/cph15/index.md

 _Join the movement_{: .inverted} and come to the CoDe conference to get an insight.

-Right now we're busy planning the [Oslo event](http://www.code-conf.com/osl15) we will soon start adding details to the Stockholm event on these pages.
+Right now we're busy planning the [Oslo event](http://www.code-conf.com/osl15) we will soon start adding details to the Copenhagen event on these pages.

 Stay tuned - [follow us on Twitter](http://www.twitter.com/codesthlm/){: target="_blank"}